SQL Server

 • Limited historical data

-Method 3: Other Methods
+Method 3: Other Options

 SQL Server Trace / Extended Events: